Rabbi David J. Fine, PhD

 A Message from Rabbi David J. Fine, PhD

-Welcome to Temple Israel and Jewish Community Center (TI-JCC), a unique synagogue community in Bergen County that is home to two congregations.
-Here you will find a Jewish spiritual home in Ridgewood that is committed to the finest Jewish traditions of supporting the wider community, contributing to a better world, working together to build bridges with our neighbors, educating ourselves and our children in the traditions of Judaism, and maintaining those traditions through prayer and Sabbath and festival observances.
+Welcome to Temple Israel and Jewish Community Center.
+Here you will find a Jewish spiritual home in Ridgewood that is committed to the finest Jewish traditions of supporting the wider community, contributing to a better world, working together to build bridges with our neighbors, educating ourselves and our children in the traditions of Judaism, and maintaining those traditions through prayer, Sabbath and festival observances.
+In our commitment to life-long learning, we gather with friends of all ages.
 We are a warm community where discussions continue around the tables after services, where friendships are made, and where families are nurtured.

 I am the senior rabbi at TI-JCC and the spiritual leader of Temple Israel, an egalitarian Conservative congregation where men and women participate equally, and all are welcome.
 During Friday services I take questions from the congregation; on Shabbat morning I teach a chapter from the Mishnah.
 We read the Torah each week in the main sanctuary, led by a cadre of wonderful Torah readers from the congregation.
 I generally lead a discussion on Shabbat morning when the congregation never fails to challenge me in different ways of understanding Torah.